The density conjecture for principal congruence subgroups: Introduction

 Also for applications it is useful to include non-cuspidal automorphic representations into the bound to be able to handle a full spectral decomposition.
 By Langlands' classification of Eisenstein series, this is essentially an inductive process based on Theorem \ref{thm1}.
 This more general bound will be stated and proved in Section \ref{sec-eis} below, and we refer to Theorem \ref{eisen}.

-Finally, the prototype of our density result comes from an application of the Kuznetsov formula and therefore naturally involves unipotent periods (Fourier coefficients) as weights, see Proposition \ref{density-kuz}.
-This might be useful for some applications.
+The prototype of our density result comes from an application of the Kuznetsov formula and therefore involves unipotent periods (Fourier coefficients) as weights; see Proposition \ref{density-kuz}.
+This might be useful for some applications where these weights come up naturally.
 Removing them to obtain the classical unweighted density conjecture is a non-trivial task in the present situation.
 This would be simple for the group $\Gamma_0(q)$ by newform theory, but in absence of multiplicity one theorems and newform theory for general subgroups like $\Gamma(q)$ one has to obtain good lower bounds/asymptotics for local Whittaker functions on average over an orthonormal basis in each given representation.
 This is to some extent a problem of local representation theory and should have applications elsewhere.
-We discuss this in more detail below, see Theorem \ref{thm15} in the next subsection.
+We discuss this in more detail below; see Theorem \ref{thm15} in the next subsection.

+Finally we mention that there is a slightly different way to measure the failure of being tempered which avoids local Langlands parameters; cf.\ \cite{SX}.
+For a local representation $\pi$ let $p(\pi)$ be the infimum over $p \geq 2$ such that $K$-finite matrix coefficients of $\pi$ are in $L^p(Z(\Bbb{Q}_v)\backslash{\rm GL}_n(\Bbb{Q}_v))$.
+Then $\pi$ is tempered if $p(\pi) = 2$, and instead of $\sigma_{\varpi, v}$ one can use a function containing $p(\pi)$, e.g.\ $1 - 2/p(\pi)$ in the definition \eqref{def11} of $\mathcal{N}_v$.
+One can express $p(\pi)$ as a function of $\Re \mu_i$; see \cite[Lemma 3.2]{GGN}.
+In principle our method could also handle this alternative formulation of the density conjecture by using more general weight parameters in \eqref{weight}.